mezonai/mezon-js/packages/mezon-js/README.md

 ### Release Process

-To release onto NPM if you have access to the "@heroiclabs" organization you can use NPM.
+To release onto NPM if you have access to the "@mezon" organization you can use NPM.

 ```shell
 npm run build --workspace=<workspace> && npm publish --access=public --workspace=<workspace>